espruino/EspruinoDocs/devices/Charlieplex.md

 -----

 You can buy Charlieplexed LEDs from the places below (and many others), or it's easy enough to wire up your own.

+**Note:** You won't get very good results with large matrices - we'd suggest using only matrices with less than 8 pins.

 * [Phenoptix](http://www.phenoptix.com/products/adafruit-jprodgers-lol-shield-lots-of-leds-for-arduino-charlieplexed-display)
 * [eBay](http://www.ebay.com/sch/i.html?_nkw=Charlieplexed)